A Marcher Lord – the story behind the book

 At Badajoz, I finally felt it.
 After over a week of travelling around Portugal and Spain visiting locations and potential locations for scenes in my books, I’ve seen some beautiful and amazing places and I’ve felt at times as though I could imagine my characters being there, living their lives in the shadow of death.

 Badajoz is not beautiful.
-It is certainly in a beautiful setting and there are quiet spots in the town where you can get the sense of the old walled fortress town which existed in 1812 when Wellington’s army, on it’s third attempt, managed to batter down the walls and fight their way in.
+It is certainly in a beautiful setting and there are quiet spots in the town where you can get the sense of the old walled fortress town which existed in 1812 when Wellington’s army, on its third attempt, managed to batter down the walls and fight their way in.
 Badajoz is a modern town.
 There isn’t the sense of history, the sense of the past preserved that you get in Ciudad Rodrigo or Elvas.
 There is the sense of people going to work and having lunch and living their lives.
 Badajoz is just an ordinary town in Spain with an interesting history.

 Maybe that’s why it worked for me.
-Standing beside the walls, reading the guide which explained in matter of fact words that the road I was looking at went through the breach and that during the storming it would have been piled high with rubble and with thousands of dead and wounded Allied soldiers, I felt a genuine sense of horror.
+Standing beside the walls, I read the guide which explained in matter-of-fact words that the road I was looking at went through the breach and that during the storming it would have been piled high with rubble and with thousands of dead and wounded Allied soldiers.
+I felt a genuine sense of horror.
 It doesn’t seem possible now that those men on both sides of the wall, fought and bled and died on ground which is now just a road going into town.

 The horror didn’t end there.
-When the Allies finally broke in leaving over a thousand dead and another three thousand wounded, heaped on top of each other in the breaches or below the walls, the English army went mad.
-It was an accepted custom of war that if a citadel under siege fails to surrender and has to be taken by storming, the troops were allowed to sack the town.
+When the Allies finally broke in, leaving over a thousand dead and another three thousand wounded, heaped on top of each other in the breaches or below the walls, the invading army went mad.
+It was an accepted custom of war that if a citadel under siege failed to surrender once a practicable breach had been made, and had to be taken by storming, the troops were allowed to sack the town.
 This is horrific enough under any circumstances, but in 1812 the Spanish population of the town, although some were pro-French, were for the most part innocent civilians of a country allied to Britain in the fight against Napoleon.

 It didn’t save them.
 For almost three days the men of the British army ran riot in the town.
 Murder, theft and rape were committed openly and anybody who stood in their way, including some of their own officers, was at risk of being shot down.
 Eventually Wellington, appalled at the destruction and violence, set up a gallows in the square as a threat to the drunken men and the chaos died down.
 But during those days it must have been hard for the Spanish to feel a sense of gratitude that their city had been liberated from the French.